mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ### Step 4.
 Run Simulation

 Finally, use the [`set_models!`](@ref) and [`run_sim`](@ref) functions.
 First, calling [`set_models!`] with a model, marginal model, or list of models will set those models as those to be run by your `sim` simulation.
 Next, use [`run_sim`](@ref) which runs a simulation, with parameters describing the number of trials and optional callback functions to customize simulation behavior.
-In its simplest use, the [`run_sim`](@ref) function iterates over all pre-generated trials, perturbing a chosen set of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
+In its simplest use, the [`run_sim`](@ref) function iterates over all pre-generated trial data, perturbing a chosen set of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
 Optionally, trial values and/or model results are saved to CSV files.
 View the internals documentation for **critical and useful details on the full signature of this function**:

 ```
 function run_sim(sim::Simulation;